Doctor Who series 15: Broadcast

 On 21 February 2025, a trailer stating that the series would launch on 12 April was shown during the BBC's coverage of a Six Nations Under 20s Championship rugby match between England and Scotland.
 The series is released in the UK on BBC iPlayer and internationally on Disney+.

 The episodes are released weekly on Saturdays at 8 a.m.
 BST.
 Episodes also air on the evening of their release on BBC One.
 The sixth episode of the series, "The Interstellar Song Contest", was scheduled to be broadcast on BBC One on 17 May, ahead of the final of the Eurovision Song Contest 2025.
-However, if the FA Cup final, which was also scheduled to be played that afternoon, went to extra time, the episode would not be shown on BBC One.
+However, if the FA Cup final, which was also scheduled to be played that afternoon, went to extra time, the episode would not be shown on BBC One; the episode would eventually be played at its scheduled time.
 The two-part finale, "Wish World" / "The Reality War", were screened together in UK cinemas on 31 May.
 Release of "The Reality War" across streaming and cinemas and internationally aligned with its simultaneous evening BBC One broadcast.
 The episode was released at 6:50 p.m.
 BST in the United Kingdom, and at 11 a.m.
 PT in the United States.

 Due to the terms of a deal between BBC Worldwide and SMG Pictures in China in May 2017, the company has first right of refusal on the purchase for the Chinese market of future series of the programme until and including series 15.